 2016 WHO roll out of pneumococcal vaccine

 An affordable new formulation of pneumococcal vaccine has been approved by the EU and pre-qualified by the WHO based on results of trials conducted at MRC Unit The Gambia.
 The trials tested a more cost-effective vaccine, containing four doses, rather than one; it offers a 75% reduction in temperature-controlled supply chain and storage requirements.
 The results showed that the new formulation was as safe, tolerable and immunogenic as the already licensed single-dose syringe.
-Read more on our website, and read an interview with Clinical Trials Coordinator Dr Olubukola Idoko on our blog.
+Read an interview with Clinical Trials Coordinator Dr Olubukola Idoko on our blog.

 2016 Study finds over 100 new genetic links to schizophrenia

 Professor Michael O’Donovan, deputy director of the MRC Centre for Neuropsychiatric Genetics and Genomics, led a study and identified 128 genetic regions associated with schizophrenia; over 80 not previously linked to the condition.
 The strong association among genes expressed in the brain, and in tissues, can now pave the way for well-informed experiments that will unlock the biology of this condition and ultimately, new treatments.